-INTRODUCTION

-Main features of the Optimizer and SmartMeter.

-GETTING STARTED

-A step-by-step guide to set up your system and configure the metering solution.

-HARDWARE GUIDE

-Describes the range of audio interfaces used in Trinnov products, the 3D measurement microphone, the different remote options and update/support procedure;

-SOFTWARE GUIDE: SYSTEM SOFTWARE

-Describes all the pages of the processor module, the core software of all Trinnov products.

-SOFTWARE GUIDE: OPTIMIZER

-Describes all the pages of the loudspeaker/room optimization module (optional).

-SOFTWARE GUIDE: SMARMETER

-Describes all the pages of the SmartMeter module (optional).

-KNOWN ISSUES

-Describes some limitations that have been identified.

-TROUBLESHOOTING

-Answers to the most common problems that may be encountered during installation or operation.

-USEFUL TIPS

-Useful tips regarding the system

-VERSION HISTORY

-List of new features and changes of the most recent versions of the software.

-APPENDIX

-GLOSSARY

-1.1 INTEGRATED MONITORING SOLUTION
+- Introduction: describes the main features of the Optimizer and SmartMeter. - Getting Started: provides a step-by-step guide to set up your system and configure the metering solution. - Hardware Guide: describes the range of audio interfaces used in Trinnov products, the 3D measurement microphone, the different remote options and update/support procedure; - Software Guide System Software: describes all the pages of the Processor module, the core software of all Trinnov products. - Software Guide Optimizer: describes all the pages of the loudspeaker/room optimization module (optional). - Software Guide SmartMeter: describes all the pages of the SmartMeter module (optional). - Know Issues: describes some limitations that have been identified. - Troubleshooting: provides answers to the most common problems that may be encountered during installation or operation. - Useful tips: provides useful tips regarding the system - Version History: provides the list of new features and changes of the most recent versions of the software. - Appendix - Glossary

+1.1 Integrated Monitoring Solution